timeless81/Stock-Direction-Predictor/README.md

 It is because the accuracy suggest the overall correctness.
 In stock prediction, precision reflects the quality of buy signals, while recall captures the ability to identify profitable opportunities.

+# Conclusions

+# Future work -
+Although the modeling is able to predict nearly 53% accuracy, but it doesn't have high value idea for predicting the stock direction and it is not sufficient to follow the modeling to make successful trades.

+The suggested items to improve on this model is to do the following to make it more actionable and successful.
+1. Change the target from stock direction to qualified signals of 'buy', 'sell' or 'hold'.
+2. Qualify the strategy by running it over different stock at different points in time.
+3. Quantify the efficiency of the model to generate the profit for the user of this ML model.